Sagar Patil

 Decoding is simple enough.
 If it's another flight board decoding, it just has to cast the packet it read to sensornet_packet_t*.
 On the ground side, just manually decode the binary data.
 There are plenty of libraries for most programming libraries to handle this.

-On the networking side of this - each flight board (EMU, LFC, UFC), will have a UDP multicast group IP assigned to it, and any devices interested in data from that board can simply open a socket listening to that multicast IP.
+On the networking side of this - each flight board (EMU, LFC, UFC), has a UDP multicast group IP assigned to it, and any devices interested in data from that board can simply open a socket listening to that multicast IP.

 CommandNet